xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - Mean
       -
     * - Merge
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - Min
       -
     * - Minimum